 MAX(CASE WHEN scheme = 'slack' AND handler = '/Applications/Slack.app' AND enabled = 'true' THEN 'true' ELSE 'false' END) AS default_slack_enabled,

 MAX(CASE WHEN scheme = 'slack' AND enabled = 'true' THEN handler END) AS slack_registered_handler

 Since new apps can register new schemes by simply downloading them, it's important that administrators can audit this portion of your system to look for the following:

 - Suspicious apps that have taken over schemes where they are likely an undesirable choice (ex: any app other that Slack taking responsibility over

 - Registration of schemes that are not well known and could be a vector for a future attack

 Kolide practices Honest Security.
 We believe that data should be collected from end-user devices transparently and with privacy in mind.

 An employer with access to your app schemes can get some insight into some of the apps you may have installed on the device.

 When you use Kolide to list Mac App Scheme data from end-user devices, Kolide gives the people using those devices insight into exactly what data is collected, the privacy implications, and who on the IT team can see the data.
-This all happens in our end-user privacy center which can be accessed by employees through Slack or Google Workspace account.
+This all happens in our end-user privacy center which can be accessed directly by employees.